Are you impacted by Covid-19 and the current suspension of courses?

 A full refund minus bank costs and an administrative fee of 20% of the course fees will be given to cancellations outside of six weeks of the course commencement date.

 All course materials must be returned to APLS prior to a refund being issued.
-If the course manual is retained, a fee of $150 (plus postage and handling) will be deducted from the refund amount.
+If the course manual is retained, a fee of $115 (incl of postage and handling) will be deducted from the refund amount.

 Of course.
 APLS understands that each individual will have specific needs during their time on our courses.
 We can cater for the following (to name a few):